aardappel/lobster/docs/source/vscode_ide.md

 VSCode extension
 -------------------
-The vscode extension includes syntax highlithing, a lobster lsp and breakpoints.
+The vscode extension includes syntax highlighting, a lobster LSP (Language Server Protocol).

-See [here](command_line_usage.html) what the lsp is capable of.
+See [here](lsp.html) for more info about the lobster LSP.

 ### How to install
--  Download the file `lobster.vsix` found in the github at `docs/vscode/lobster.vsix`.
+-  Get the file `lobster.vsix` found in the repo at `docs/vscode/lobster.vsix`.

 -  Open your vscode command pallete and search for `Install from VSIX`.
-Then select the file you just downloaded.
+Then select the file mentioned above.

 Running Lobster programs from within the editor without the extension